-For the past 10 years, Kim has worked to engage county residents and elected officials to secure strong public policies to protect Shenandoah County’s natural resources, thriving towns and rural character.
-She recently stepped down as the part‐time program coordinator for American Farmland Trust’s women agricultural landowner program, where she worked to develop a pilot program geared at getting women landowners to increase stewardship and land protection goals on their working lands in Virginia.
+For more than 15 years, Kim has worked with local communities and elected officials to secure strong public policies to protect natural resources, thriving towns, and rural character.
+She served as executive director for Shenandoah Forum, one of the Alliance’s legacy organizations.
+Her efforts were instrumental in Shenandoah County’s adoption of a quality comprehensive land use plan, rural areas zoning code, sustainable economic development plan, and purchase of development rights program.
+Kim worked for American Farmland Trust to help develop and coordinate a pilot women agricultural landowner program in Virginia, which seeks to increase stewardship and land protection on working farms.
 In 2010, she completed the Virginia Natural Resources Leadership Institute at University of Virginia.
-She holds a master’s degree in horticulture from the University of Maryland and is a graduate of Kenyon College.
+She holds a Master’s in Horticulture from the University of Maryland and is a graduate of Kenyon College.

 © 2020 · Alliance for the Shenandoah Valley